openebs-archive/openebs-docs/docs/openshift.md

 oc adm policy add-cluster-role-to-user cluster-admin admin --as=system:admin
 ```

-- Assign password to the administrator user using the following command.
+- (Optional) In case, password is not set assign password to the administrator user using the following command.

 ```
 htpasswd /etc/origin/htpasswd admin
 ```

-- Login as administrator user and use the "default" project (administrator is logged into this project by default).
+- (Optional) In case admin login has been timed out, login as administrator user and use the "default" project (administrator is logged into this project by default).

 ```
 oc login -u admin